 8. Serve and enjoy!

-- I like to use a short dish with tall sides.
-That way, the feta and tomatoes can cook properly, and I can stir everything without it spilling out of the top.
+- Use a tall 9×13 baking dish.
+The tomatoes should cook in a single layer.
+I like to use a dish with tall sides.
+That way, the feta and tomatoes can cook properly, and I can stir everything without it spilling out.

-- Timing is key – you’ll want the pasta to be cooked around the same time as the feta and tomatoes.
+- Sync pasta readiness with feta and tomatoes.
+The pasta should be ready when the feta and tomatoes are.
 This way, the pasta is still warm and won’t clump together when it’s time to toss it in the sauce.

-- This recipe uses only a handful of ingredients, so you’ll want them to be as fresh as possible.
-For example, use fresh cherry tomatoes instead of canned ones.
+- Use fresh ingredients for flavor.
+For example, use fresh tomatoes instead of canned ones.
 The same goes for basil and garlic.
 Use extra virgin olive oil, as well.
-Trust me; it tastes so much better than regular olive oil.
+It tastes so much better than regular olive oil.

-- Store leftovers in an airtight container and refrigerate for up to 2 days.
+- Store leftovers the right way.
+Place them in an airtight container and refrigerate for up to 2 days.
 When you reheat, add a splash of water to the bowl.

-- If the cherry tomatoes made the sauce way too tart, add a little bit of sugar.
+- Fix tart sauce with sugar.
 You can also add sliced onions or shallots to the baking dish and roast them together with feta and tomatoes.
-This will caramelize the onions and add sweetness to the sauce.
+This will caramelize the onions and sweeten the sauce.

-- You can use crumbled feta in a pinch but do so just as a last resort.
-Crumbled feta has this powdery coating that tastes a little bit off.
-Also, blocked feta holds up a lot better to roasting.
+- Use crumbled feta as a last resort.
+Crumbled feta has this powdery coating that tastes off.
+Also, blocked feta holds up better to roasting.

-- Low-fat feta is okay, too, but don’t expect it to melt as well.
+- Low-fat feta is okay, but won’t melt well.
 It also won’t taste as rich.

-- Use goat cheese or cream cheese instead of feta if you don’t like that salty finish.
-These cheeses’ creaminess is perfect for making a thick and luscious sauce.
+- Swap feta for goat cheese or cream cheese.
+These cheeses’ creaminess is perfect for making a thick, luscious sauce.

 - Add more herbs for more flavor.
 Tomatoes and basil are a classic combo, but feel free to experiment with other herbs, too.
 Thyme, scallions, chives, rosemary, parsley, and oregano all make fine options.

-- Make this dish vegan simply by using vegan feta.
+- Use vegan feta to make vegan pasta.
 Don’t add it until the last 5-10 minutes of baking; otherwise, the cheese will splatter all over the oven.

-- Throw your favorite protein into the mix for a heartier meal!
+- Make it heartier with protein.
 Anything from tofu and bacon to chicken and ground beef works well.

 - Want to make it healthier?
 Add veggies like spinach, asparagus, broccoli, zucchini, and/or artichoke hearts to the dish.